protevus/platform/README.md

 ### AI Tools and Models

-The following AI tools and models have been employed in the development of the Protevus Platform:
+The following AI tools and models have been primarily employed in the development of the Protevus Platform:

-- **Claude** (Anthropic): A conversational AI assistant trained by Anthropic.
-Claude has been utilized for research, ideation, and problem-solving during the development process.
-Claude assists with documentation, code generation, code refactoring, and code testing.
-- **Keymate** (Keymate.ai): A conversational chatGPT AI assistant trained by Protevus using long-term memory provided by keymate.ai.
-Keymate is used to provide context and project scope during development.
-Keymate assists with porting, refactoring and testing of code.
-- **Code Copilot** (promptspellsmith.com): A conversational chatGPT AI coding assistant trained by PromptSpellSmith.
-Code Copilot is used to provide validation during development.
-Code Copilot assists with code validation, code generation and refactoring.
+- **Continue** (continue.dev): An AI-powered Assistant that integrates with VS Code to provide intelligent code completions, context-aware suggestions, natural langauge understanding, and assistance during the coding process.
+It leverages multiple advanced machine learning models to understand the context of your code and offer relevant recommendations.

+- **OpenRouter** (openrouter.ai):  is a fully managed service that simplifies the integration of high-performing foundation models (FMs) into your applications.
+It provides a unified API that allows you to access a wide range of foundation models from leading AI startups and Amazon, enabling you to select the most suitable model for your specific use case.

-- **Cody** (sourcegraph): A conversational AI coding assistant trained by Sourcegraph that utilizes Claude.
-Cody lives inside our IDE and is used to provide code completion, code navigation and code documentation during development.
-Cody assists with advanced search and codebase context that help developers understand, write, and fix code faster.
+- **Claude** (claude.ai): is an advanced large language model (LLM) developed by Anthropic that excels in understanding and generating human-like text.
+It is used to provide code generation, code navigation, and code documentation during development.
+We also use Claude to generate the documentation, ideals, and brainstorming for the Protevus Platform.

+- **Codestral** (mistral.ai): is a large language model (LLM) that is used to provide code completion, refactoring and validation.
+It is trained on a diverse dataset of code from various programming languages and is capable of understanding and generating code in multiple languages.

+- **Voyage** (voyage.ai): is a powerful neural net model, or transformer, that is used to convert unstructured and complex data (documents, images, audios, videos, or tabular data) into dense numerical vectors called embeddings.
+These embeddings capture the semantic meanings and serve as essential building blocks for semantic search and retrieval-augmented generation (RAG), which is the predominant approach for building domain-specific or company-specific chatbots and other AI applications.
+Voyage also offers Rerankers, specialized neural networks that assess the relevance between a query and multiple documents, enhancing the ranking and retrieval process to deliver highly relevant and contextually appropriate results.

+- **Other Tools**: We also use other tools and LLM's in our workflow, leveraging their unique capabilities to enhance the development process.

 ### Guidelines and Limitations